llooker/datablocks-acs-redshift/README.md

 These instructions are for uploading the ACS dataset into your Redshift database.
 Note: _if you already have an AWS IAM user with the proper policy you may skip step 1._

-**Overall Steps:**
+### Overall Steps:
-1. [](#step-1-add-policy-to-iam-user-and-get-access-key) In AWS console, apply our policy to your IAM user and grab the IAM access key ID and secret access key (this will be used for the [`copy`](http://docs.aws.amazon.com/redshift/latest/dg/copy-parameters-data-source-s3.html) command in step 4)
+1. [jump](#step-1-add-policy-to-iam-user-and-get-access-key) In AWS console, apply our policy to your IAM user and grab the IAM access key ID and secret access key (this will be used for the [`copy`](http://docs.aws.amazon.com/redshift/latest/dg/copy-parameters-data-source-s3.html) command in step 4)
-2. Create tables in Redshift
+2. [jump]() Create tables in Redshift
-3. Copy data to Redshift from Looker’s S3 bucket
+3. [jump]() Copy data to Redshift from Looker’s S3 bucket
-4. Add LookML files to your Looker project
+4. [jump]() Add LookML files to your Looker project

 __________________________________________________________________________________________